day8/re-frame/docs/FAQs/Null-Dispatched-Events.md

-So, in summary, re-frame view functions should transform DOM event's into re-frame `events` which capture user intent: "a button was clicked"
-becomes `user wants to deleted item with id 42`
+So, in summary, re-frame view functions should transform DOM event's into re-frame `events` which capture user intent: "a button was clicked" becomes `user wants to deleted item with id 42`

-So, philosophically, low-level DOM detail have no  place in an event.
+So, philosophically, low-level DOM detail has no place in an event.

 ***